-- carers, and better ways of working for our people fundamentally clinicians want to work for the betterment of through greater integration. - Trusts that are not filled on a permanent basis, as well as impending changes among our Non-Executive Directors, and stability at this level.
+- There is an urgency and an opportunity now.
+At its heart, the review is about better integrated care for patients, families and carers, and better ways of working for our people fundamentally clinicians want to work for the betterment of patients.
+To do this, we need to bring the Trusts closer together through greater integration. - We have a significant number of executive posts across both Trusts that are not filled on a permanent basis, as well as impending changes among our Non-Executive Directors, including both Chairs.
+There is a need to create more certainty and stability at this level.